Neurodiversity information for parents and young people

-A telephone appointment is the same as a face-to-face appointment, but conducted over the phone instead of at the hospital or community clinic.
+A telephone appointment is the same as a face-to-face appointment, but done over the phone.

-If we have given you a phone appointment, do not come to the hospital as you will not be seen.
+If we have given you a phone appointment, do not come to the hospital instead.
+You will not be seen.

-This is to improve patients’ experience by reducing the need to take time off work, travel to and park in the hospital, and navigate around an unfamiliar environment.
+We offer phone appointments to make it easier for you.
+For example, you will not have to take as much time off work, travel to and park in the hospital, or find your way around an unfamiliar environment.

 What will happen

-Your hospital appointment letter gives you the appointment time.
+Your appointment letter gives you the appointment time.

-The health professional delivering the appointment will call you as close as possible to your appointment time.
+The health professional will call you as close as possible to that time.
 The number might appear as ‘no caller ID’ or a number you do not recognise.

-They will call you on the phone number we hold in our hospital records.
-If you want to check this, call your hospital department using the phone number on your hospital appointment letter.
+We will call you on the number listed in your hospital record.
+If you want to check this, call your hospital department on the number given in your appointment letter.

-Do not call or text the number that the health professional calls you from for your phone appointment.
-This number is only for phone clinic appointments.
+Do not call or text the number that we called you from for your appointment.
+This number is only for phone appointments.

 How to prepare